 2.4 Lunar radio astronomy in the 3 to 20 GHz range

-This portion of the spectrum is increasingly utilized by both airborne and satellite services, rendering a number of spectral lines of interest difficult to observe.
-Several such lines are listed in Table 2:
+The shielded zone of the Moon will provide a unique environment for observing spectral lines that are difficult to observe from the Earth.
+In particular, radio astronomy has very few allocations for Earth-based observations in the bands listed in Table 2.
+This portion of the spectrum is utilized by active services, rendering a number of spectral lines of interest to radio astronomy difficult to observe from the Earth.

 Table 2

+Spectral lines of interest to radio astronomy in the 3 to 20 GHz range